martinkang93/lifesci-ai-repo/README.md

-# Resources for Life Science Product Managers
+# Resources for Life Science Data Science
 Repository of all life science resources (readings, datasets etc.), codebases and dashboards

 ---